 We have received subpoenas and other requests from the U.S. government for documents and information relating to our relationship with non-profit organizations that assist patients taking drugs sold by Biogen and the government has challenged some of our contributions to these organizations.
-We are cooperating with the investigation and have participated in preliminary discussions with the government regarding potential resolution of aspects of the matter.
-We have accrued the amount of our best estimate of the minimum probable loss in this matter.
+We have reached an agreement in principle with the government to resolve this matter.